CIS565-Fall-2014/Project3-Pathtracer/README.md

 ## BACIC FEATURES

 * Raycasting from a camera into a scene through a pixel grid
-	Using jittered coordinates to achieve Anti-Aliasing
+	Using jittered coordinates to achieve Anti-Aliasing, and this effect is obvious when using small resolution, and less obvious when using large resolution.

 * Diffuse surfaces
 Using Hemi sphere sampling to cast secondary diffuse rays.
 I used Importance Sampling (cos weighted) to reduce noise and speed up convergence. shading is done by simplest Lambert BRDF.

 * Perfect specular reflective surfaces
-Calculating reflected secondary ray by vector calculation
+Calculating reflected secondary ray by vector math

 * Cube intersection testing
-My cube intersection based on
+My cube intersection is based on http://www.scratchapixel.com/lessons/3d-basic-lessons/lesson-7-intersecting-simple-shapes/ray-box-intersection/
-http://www.scratchapixel.com/lessons/3d-basic-lessons/lesson-7-intersecting-simple-shapes/ray-box-intersection/

 * Sphere surface point sampling